Joiry/HSL_Carp/qc_trim.md

 # QC and trimming of your data

+***

 ## Modules

 The Longleaf cluster uses a system called modules.
 Unlike the "basic" commands of the shell, modules are used for more specific purpose software, often whole packages.
+A package usually groups related programs and they may share a common set of conventions and functionality.

 Why use modules?
-Well, as we'll see, there's usually multiple versions of the same package available at once.
+Well, as we'll see, there's usually multiple versions of the same package available, and a module system let's us be specific about which version we want to use.

 ~~~
 $ module